-- Bring in family photos to display in their classroom.
+- Bring family photos to display in their classroom.

 - Keep goodbyes short and sweet.
 Validate your child’s feelings and reassure them you’ll be back.
 Sneaking away without saying goodbye can make it harder for your child once they realize you’re gone, so be sure to say goodbye.
 When you are ready to leave one of your child’s teachers can give them extra attention, cuddles or involve them in an activity to make the transition as smooth as possible.

-- Teachers will send updates via LifeCubby on how your child’s day is going.
+- Teachers will send updates via our digital communications tool on how your child’s day is going.